Philiswa10/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a shell,I/O redirections and filters
+This ia shell,I/O redirections and filters